Sensor Placement for Flapping Wing Model Using Stochastic Observability Gramians: FLAPPING WING MODEL

 \subsection{Neural Encoding Measurement Model}

 We used a neural encoding model \cite{pratt2017} to obtain the probability of firing of a neuron from the strain information at the location of the corresponding sensor.
-The model consists of a linear filter and a nonlinear activation function, NLA.
+The model consists of a linear filter, similar in concept to moving average filters used in engineered systems, and a nonlinear activation function, NLA.
 The filter coefficients are determined using the spike-triggered average (STA),

 Here, $b$, $f_\text{STA}$, and $a$ are the width, the STA frequency, and the delay, respectively.
 The similarity metric for a new stimulus, $\epsilon$, with the STA is obtained by convolving them and scaling by a constant, $C_\xi$: